Frequently Asked Questions about First-Time Home Buying

 - Mobility: Renters can pick up and move on short notice, whereas home owners generally require more time to find a buyer for their property before they can move to another house.
 If you plan on moving in a year or two, you may not recover the closing costs made on a mortgage loan when you purchase a house--renting may be a better option if you are living somewhere on a short-term basis.

 - Financial responsibilities: Home owners need to pay for all utilities, maintenance and repairs for their property, in addition to mortgage payments, property taxes, and homeowners' insurance.
-If you unsure about which expenses should be included in your budget, consider utilizing Mortgage Center's monthly budget worksheet.
-Many rental properties take care of maintenance, repairs, and some utilities as part of monthly rent.
+If you unsure about which expenses should be included in your budget, consider the following: many rental properties take care of maintenance, repairs, and some utilities as part of monthly rent.
 Renting may be cheaper on a monthly basis than buying a home, and you can save towards perhaps buying a home with the difference.
 Keep in mind, though, that home ownership does allow you to build equity on a continual basis, and that home ownership allows offers significant tax breaks on interest and property taxes (Consult a tax advisor for the most current information on mortgages and tax deductions).

 - Potential risk: Real estate normally increases in value over time, but this is not always the case.
 As evidenced by the recent housing market bubble, property values can decrease, leaving you with an investment that is losing value.